Code-Institute-Submissions/Surf-The-West-Country/readme.md

 ## Typography ##

 I choose 'Roboto' as the only font for this project because it allows texts and headings to be displayed in a clean and easy-to-read way.
-The main goal is to get information across in a minimalist display from which the user will be able to quickly read and identify key pieces of information.
+The main goal is to get information across in a minimalistic display from which the user will be able to quickly read and identify key pieces of information.

 ## Colour Scheme ##

-The colour palette ranges from tones of dark grey to blue in order to resemble different shades of the ocea in a neutal approach.
+The colour palette ranges from tones of dark grey to blue to resemble different shades of the ocean in a neutal approach.

 - #263238
 - white